terrytaylorbonn/terrytaylorbonn.github.io/2b-UFA.markdown

 *Netherlands/belgium example [video](https://youtu.be/qx7hirqgfuU?t=6)* <br>
 <img src="/assets/1.6_belgium.png" alt="drones" width="30%"> <img src="/assets/1.6_belgium_tf_map.png" alt="drones" width="40%">

 **(2) Not viable: Computer-driven cars on public roads**.Its just my opinion.
-You can fly a drone or an airlines with auto-pilots because airspace is a forgiving medium (and you intentionally try to avoid others).
+You can fly a drone or an airliner with auto-pilots because airspace is a forgiving medium (you have a lot of room for error in the air).
 But a car in a city teeming with pedestrians?
 On a dark rainy night?
-I dont think self-driving cars and home humanoids will be safe enough in the next 10 years (hope I am wrong).
-That’s my personal opinion (backed up by over a decade of unfulfilled self-driving car promises).
+A decade of unfulfilled self-driving car promises has convinced me that self-driving cars and humanoids in the home will not be safe enough for at least another 10 years (I hope I am wrong).

 *FSD*<br>
  <img src="/assets/1.6_no_fsd.png" alt="drones" width="30%">